RylexOff/Prout-Script/README.md

 This script can be used as-is to add a touch of humor.
 The chosen video is a humorous version of the fart scene from Shrek, as we appreciate quirky humor.
 That's why it's called the "prout-script".

-The script allows for customization by enabling you to modify the browser and the specific video link within the code.
-You can choose your preferred browser and set a different URL for the video.
-Please ensure that you have the necessary permissions and consent before running this script on someone's computer.

 ## Getting Started

 ### Dependencies